"What is music, if not a bridge between mankind's earthly existence and its need to dream and reach for the heavens?

 An active freelancer, Dr. Kwok performs with the Vancouver Symphony, the Vancouver Opera Orchestra, the Vancouver Island Symphony and the Okanagan Symphony, and has played in concerts presented by the Chutzpah Festival, Sonic Boom Festival, and Music on Main.
 Sarah has also appeared with Turning Point Ensemble, Erato Ensemble, and the Vancouver Inter-Cultural Orchestra, and participated in the Tafelmusik Baroque Summer Institute, the St. Lawrence String Quartet Chamber Music Seminar and Tango for Musicians at Reed College.

-In addition to performing with the Elysian Trio, she also plays Argentine tango music as half of Dúo Mala Yunta, a viola and guitar duo, and teaches at the East Vancouver Community Music School.
+In addition to performing with the Elysian Trio, she also plays Argentine tango music as half of Dúo Mala Yunta, a viola and guitar duo, and teaches at the Vancouver Academy of Music.

 Born in Taiwan, Paul Hung entered the Langley Fine Arts School at the age of 13 and made his first concerto debut at the age of 16 at the Whistler Music Festival.
 He was then featured several times as the winner of the Vancouver Kiwanis competition and awarded the Tom Lee Music scholarship for Excellence in Music Performance.
 He was a recipient of the Canadian Broadcasting Corporation’s “Galaxie Rising Stars Award” and placed Second in National Music Competitions 2008.
 Paul performed with the Vancouver Youth Orchestra as a result of attaining first place in the concerto competition in 2009.
 Soon after, he performed as a soloist with the Abbotsford Symphony and New Westminster Symphony.
 In May of 2011, Paul won a spot in the YouTube Symphony and performed with 100 other musicians around the world at the Sydney Opera House.